 On March 29, 2018, we concluded the Paragon Transaction, subsequently acquiring the majority of the remaining shares in July 2018.
-At the closing of the Paragon Transaction, Paragon owned two premium jack-up rigs, 20 standard jack-up rigs (built before 2001) and one semi-submersible rig (built in 1979) (the "Paragon Rigs").
+At the closing of the Paragon Transaction, Paragon owned two premium jack-up rigs, 20 standard jack-up rigs (built before 2001) and one semi-submersible (built in 1979) (the "Paragon Rigs").
 The Paragon Transaction provided us with a solid operational platform which matches the quality of our jack-up fleet.
 Paragon's five-year track record has helped position us to win tenders from key E&P Companies.
 As part of the acquisition, Paragon became a subsidiary of Borr Drilling.
-Subsequent to the acquisition, we divested 17 standard jack-up rigs acquired in the Paragon Transaction as there was no economic incentive to reactivate these rigs.
+Subsequent to the acquisition, we divested all standard jack up rigs and the one semi-submersible rig in the Paragon Transaction as there was no economic incentive to reactivate these rigs.